Mastering Customer Delight to Grow Your Business (+ Free 7-Point Plan)

 Personalized videos with Bonjoro and Handwritten Cards with Feltapp.
 The combination of video and written messages adds the personal touch and interactions lost in many business relationships.
 These two services have greatly changed how I let customers know I appreciate them, thinking of them or reaching out to engage in new services.
 The feedback I’ve received from these two services has been amazing!

-How Bonjoro grew 3500% last year through Customer Delight
+How Bonjoro grew 3500% in 1 year through Customer Delight

 While building our first company, Verbate, a platform for gathering mobile-video surveys from customers, we started sending videos to personally welcome and thank new signups.
 Almost overnight we tripled our response rates vs. automated emails.
 We continued to test the power of personal video and realized its enormous implications for business growth and customer retention.
 Bonjoro was born.
 Less than two years later we are used by thousands of companies across the world who believe that connecting with customers personally is the best way to scale and strengthen business relationships.